uvaDS8104/Reproduction-for-HAKE/README.md

 ## Ablation Study
 To reproduce the ablation study part, replace current "models.py" file with modified model file "models1.py" through renaming the "models1.py" as "models.py".
 This modified python file include a modified HAKE model without the mixture bias term and HAKEm0 model which only include the phase part of the HAKE model and the ModE model that only include modulus part.

-Please notice that: After adopting the modified models.py, all the result will be drawn from a setting without mixture-bias term.
+Please notice that: After adopting the modified models.py, all the results will be drawn from a setting without mixture-bias term.

 To reproduce the results of HAKEm0, run the following commands.